Nikos Beloyannis

-Nikos Beloyannis (Νίκος Μπελογιάννης; 1915 – 30 March 1952) was a Greek resistance leader and leading cadre of the Greek Communist Party.
+Nikos Beloyannis (Νίκος Μπελογιάννης; 1915 – 30 March 1952) was a Greek resistance leader and leading member of the Greek Communist Party.

 Biography

 Beloyannis was born in Amaliada (Peloponnese, Greece) in 1915.
-He came from a relatively prosperous family and went on to study law in Athens, but before being able to graduate, he was arrested and jailed in the Akronauplia prison (Nauplion) by the Ioannis Metaxas regime in the 1930s and transferred to the Germans after the Axis occupation of Greece (1941).
+He came from a relatively prosperous family and went on to study law in Athens, but before being able to graduate, he was arrested and jailed in an Akronauplia prison by the Ioannis Metaxas regime in the 1930s.
+He was transferred to the Germans after the Axis occupation of Greece in 1941.
 He escaped in 1943 and joined the Greek People's Liberation Army (ELAS) in Peloponnese on the side of Aris Velouchiotis.
-After becoming Political Commissioner of the Democratic Army of Greece (DSE) during the Greek Civil War, he was one of the last to leave the country (1949) after its defeat.
+After becoming Political Commissioner of the Democratic Army of Greece (DSE) during the Greek Civil War, he was one of the last to leave the country after its defeat in 1949.

-In June 1950, Beloyannis returned to Greece in order to re-establish the Athens organization of the Communist Party of Greece (KKE) that had been declared illegal.
-He was arrested on 20 December 1950 and was taken before a court-martial on charges of violating Compulsory Law 509/1947, which criminalized KKE.
+In June 1950, Beloyannis returned to Greece in order to re-establish the Communist Party of Greece (KKE) in Athens, which had been declared illegal.
+He was arrested on 20 December 1950 and court-martialed on charges of violating Compulsory Law 509/1947, which criminalized the KKE.
 He was accused of treason, allegedly having transmitted information to the Soviet Union.
 The Beloyannis trial started in Athens on 19 October 1951.
 In total, 94 people were accused.
-One of the three members of the court-martial was Georgios Papadopoulos who later (1967) became the leader of the military dictatorship of 1967-1974.
-Beloyannis denied all accusations and stressed the patriotic nature of his actions during the anti-Nazi resistance (1941–1944), the British intervention (1944–1946) and the Greek Civil War (1946–1949).
+One of the three members of the court-martial was Georgios Papadopoulos who later became the leader of the military dictatorship of 1967-1974.
+Beloyannis denied all accusations and stressed the patriotic nature of his actions during the anti-Nazi resistance, the British intervention, and the Greek Civil War.
 He became globally known as the "Man with the Carnation" and as such, he was depicted in a famous Pablo Picasso sketch.
-Beloyannis made an impassioned defense of the achievements of the resistance and exposed the fact that in the postwar years people who had fought the Nazis were persecuted for their left-wing views, while Nazi collaborators were rewarded with posts in the Greek government due to the Cold War atmosphere.
+Beloyannis defended the achievements of the resistance and exposed that people who had fought the Nazis were persecuted for their left-wing views, while Nazi collaborators were rewarded with posts in the Greek government in the onset of the Cold War.